Medium format: Characteristics

 Medium-format cameras made since the 1950s are generally less automated than smaller cameras made at the same time.
 For example, autofocus became available in consumer 35 mm cameras in 1977, but did not reach medium format until the late 1990s, and has never been available in a consumer large format camera.

 The main benefit of medium-format photography is that, because of the larger size of the film or digital sensor (two to six times larger than 35 mm), images of much higher resolution can be produced.
 This allows for bigger enlargements and smooth gradation without the grain or blur that would characterize similarly enlarged images produced from smaller film formats.
 The larger size of the film also allows for better control of the depth of field and therefore more photographic creativity.

 Cameras with a bellows typically support 'tilt and shift' of the lens.
 This permits landscape photography with the appearance of an extremely large depth of field – from closest foreground to the far horizon – to be achieved, by aligning the plane of focus with the subject plane of interest, using the Scheimpflug principle.

 Compared with 35 mm, the main drawbacks are accessibility and price.
-While 35 mm cameras, film, and photo finishing services are generally widely available and cheap, medium format is usually limited to professional photography shops and can be prohibitively expensive.
+While 35 mm cameras, film, and photo finishing services are generally widely available and inexpensive, medium format is usually limited to professional photography shops and can be prohibitively expensive.
 Also, medium-format cameras tend to be bulkier than their 35 mm counterparts.